mrtonks/pick_n_place/README.md

 **Main files**

-`object_recognition.py`: Subscribes to Zed camera feed only once and transforms the image to the format needed.
-It uses Pillow library to decode the image into RGBA formatm which it's converted to RGB.
+`object_detection.py`: Subscribes to Zed camera feed only once and transforms the image to the format needed.
+It uses Pillow library to decode the image into RGBA format which it's converted to RGB.
 It will then load the pre-trained model and run it on "inference" mode using MaskRCNN.
-It will then publish the results containing the name, coordinates and orientation of the objects found using a messenger library called ZeroMQ.
+Afterwards, it'll publish the results containing the name, coordinates and orientation of the objects found using a messenger library called ZeroMQ.

 `pick_and_place.py`: Runs in a separate terminal.
 It subscribes to the Object Detection feed using ZeroMQ.
-It will also subsribe to the Zed camera feed only once after receiving the message from the Object Detection.
-It uses OpenCV to collect the depth image.
-It will process the coordinates from all objects and use them to select the closest object using the depth image.
-Finally, it will initiate the planning node to start the pick and place.
+It also subsribes to the Zed camera feed only once after receiving the message from the Object Detection and using OpenCV collects a depth image.
+It processes the coordinates from all objects and use them to select the closest object using the depth image.
+Finally, it initiates the planning node to execute the pick and place.

 ### src/helpers
 This directory contains code to help the main processes during object recognition or pick and place.

 **Files**

-`const.py`: Constants are stored in this file.
-Calibration constants can be found in this file.
+`const.py`: Constants are stored in this file (calibration constants can be found in this file, too).

-`find_contour_angle.py`: Uses OpenCV to find the contours from the mask received and to fit an ellipse within the contour with the biggest area.
-It processes the angle to return the right angle for Baxter's gripper.
+`find_contour_angle.py`: Uses OpenCV to find the contours from the mask received and fits an ellipse within the contour with the biggest area.
+It processes the angle to return the right one for Baxter's gripper.

 `move_arm.py`: Receives the point where the object is and the angle transformed into quaternions (necessary for Baxter).
 It commands Baxter to move the right arm, pick and place the object.

-`solve_perspective.py`: Uses OpenCV to get the perspective transform matrix than can be used to transform a point from an image into real world coordinates.
+`solve_perspective.py`: Uses OpenCV to get the perspective transform matrix than can be used to transform a point from an image into real-world coordinates.
 It requires 4 points from an image (x, y) in pixels and the same 4 points from the real world (x, y).
 The axes z is not required, since it's known already.

 ### tests/
 This directory contains test files used for learning.
 It also contains a Jupyter Notebook that was used to train the MaskRCNN.